We've answered some of the most frequently asked questions about saving energy in the home.

 Q. Is it true it costs more to switch lights off and then on again, than it does just to leave them switched on?

-A. It's a myth that it costs more to switch your lights on and off than to leave them running.
+A. It's a myth that it costs more to switch your lights on and off than to leave them on.

-With low energy-saving bulbs, it's again cheaper to switch lights off when you leave a room than to leave them switched on.
+With energy-saving bulbs, it's cheaper to switch lights off when you leave a room than to leave them switched on.

 While low energy bulbs do draw more power in the first few minutes of being switched on than they do when they are running normally, the energy used by them starting up is only the equivalent of leaving them running for a few minutes.